boesfx88/CleaningData/CodeBook.md

 Course Project

 SUBJECT
- Subject
+* Subject
- Each row identifies the subject who performed the activity.
+* Each row identifies the subject who performed the activity.
 Its range is from 1 to 30.

 ACTIVITY
- Activity
+* Activity

-For (n)=1,2,3,...,128
-TAX(n)
- Total Acceleration for the X axis of element (n)
+tBodyAcc-mean()-X
+* Mean of the body acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'

+tBodyAcc-mean()-Y
+* Mean of the body acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'

+tBodyAcc-mean()-Z
+* Mean of the body acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'

+tBodyAcc-std()-X
+* Standard deviation of the body acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'

+tBodyAcc-std()-Y
+* Standard deviation of the body acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'

+tBodyAcc-std()-Z
+* Standard deviation of the body acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'

+tGravityAcc-mean()-X
+* Mean of the gravity acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'

+tGravityAcc-mean()-Y
+* Mean of the gravity acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'

+tGravityAcc-mean()-Z
+* Mean of the gravity acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'

+tGravityAcc-std()-X
+* Standard deviation of the gravity acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'

+tGravityAcc-std()-Y
+* Standard deviation of the gravity acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'

+tGravityAcc-std()-Z
+* Standard deviation of the gravity acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'

+tBodyAccJerk-mean()-X
- The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
+* Mean of the body acceleration jerk signal from the smartphone accelerometer X axis in standard gravity units 'g'

-TAY(n)
- Total Acceleration for the Y axis of element (n)
+tBodyAccJerk-mean()-Y
- The acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'.
+* Mean of the body acceleration jerk signal from the smartphone accelerometer Y axis in standard gravity units 'g'

-TAZ(n)
- Total Acceleration for the Z axis of element (n)
+tBodyAccJerk-mean()-Z
- The acceleration signal from the smartphone accelerometer Z axis in standard gravity units 'g'.
+* Mean of the body acceleration jerk signal from the smartphone accelerometer Z axis in standard gravity units 'g'

-BAX(n)
- Body Acceleration for the X axis of element (n)
+tBodyAccJerk-std()-X
- The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+* Standard deviation of the body acceleration jerk signal from the smartphone accelerometer Z axis in standard gravity units 'g'

-BAY(n)
- Body Acceleration for the Y axis of element (n)
+tBodyAccJerk-std()-Y
- The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+* Standard deviation of the body acceleration jerk signal from the smartphone accelerometer Z axis in standard gravity units 'g'

-BAZ(n)
- Body Acceleration for the Z axis of element (n)
+tBodyAccJerk-std()-Z
- The body acceleration signal obtained by subtracting the gravity from the total acceleration.
+* Standard deviation of the body acceleration jerk signal from the smartphone accelerometer Z axis in standard gravity units 'g'

-BGX(n)
+tBodyGyro-mean()-X
- Body Gyroscope Measurement for the X axis of element (n) The angular velocity vector measured by the gyroscope for each window sample.
+* Mean of the angular velocity vector measured by the gyroscope X axis for each window sample.
 The units are radians/second.

-BGY(n)
+tBodyGyro-mean()-Y
- Body Gyroscope Measurement for the Y axis of element (n) The angular velocity vector measured by the gyroscope for each window sample.
+* Mean of the angular velocity vector measured by the gyroscope Y axis for each window sample.
 The units are radians/second.

-BGZ(n)
+tBodyGyro-mean()-Z
- Body Gyroscope Measurement for the Z axis of element (n) The angular velocity vector measured by the gyroscope for each window sample.
+* Mean of the angular velocity vector measured by the gyroscope Z axis for each window sample.
 The units are radians/second.

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
-Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-* tBodyAcc-XYZ
-* tGravityAcc-XYZ
-* tBodyAccJerk-XYZ
-* tBodyGyro-XYZ
-* tBodyGyroJerk-XYZ
-* tBodyAccMag
-* tGravityAccMag
-* tBodyAccJerkMag
-* tBodyGyroMag
-* tBodyGyroJerkMag
-* fBodyAcc-XYZ
-* fBodyAccJerk-XYZ
-* fBodyGyro-XYZ
-* fBodyAccMag
-* fBodyAccJerkMag
-* fBodyGyroMag
-* fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:

-* mean(): Mean value
-* std(): Standard deviation
-* mad(): Median absolute deviation
-* max(): Largest value in array
-* min(): Smallest value in array
-* sma(): Signal magnitude area
-* energy(): Energy measure.
-Sum of the squares divided by the number of values.
-* iqr(): Interquartile range
-* entropy(): Signal entropy
-* arCoeff(): Autorregresion coefficients with Burg order equal to 4
-* correlation(): correlation coefficient between two signals
-* maxInds(): index of the frequency component with largest magnitude
-* meanFreq(): Weighted average of the frequency components to obtain a mean frequency
-* skewness(): skewness of the frequency domain signal
-* kurtosis(): kurtosis of the frequency domain signal
-* bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
-* angle(): Angle between to vectors.

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-* gravityMean
-* tBodyAccMean
-* tBodyAccJerkMean
-* tBodyGyroMean
-* tBodyGyroJerkMean
+tBodyGyro-std()-X
+* Standard deviation of the angular velocity vector measured by the gyroscope X axis for each window sample.
+The units are radians/second.

+tBodyGyro-std()-Y
+* Standard deviation of the angular velocity vector measured by the gyroscope Y axis for each window sample.
+The units are radians/second.

+tBodyGyro-std()-Z
+* Standard deviation of the angular velocity vector measured by the gyroscope Z axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-mean()-X
+* Mean of the angular velocity vector of jerk signal measured by the gyroscope X axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-mean()-Y
+* Mean of the angular velocity vector of jerk signal  measured by the gyroscope Y axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-mean()-Z
+* Mean of the angular velocity vector of jerk signal  measured by the gyroscope Z axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-std()-X
+* Standard deviation of the angular velocity vector of jerk signal measured by the gyroscope X axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-std()-Y
+* Standard deviation of the angular velocity vector of jerk signal measured by the gyroscope Y axis for each window sample.
+The units are radians/second.

+tBodyGyroJerk-std()-Z
+* Standard deviation of the angular velocity vector of jerk signal measured by the gyroscope Z axis for each window sample.
+The units are radians/second.